ReyaLab/AI_Colony_Counter/README.md

 # AI_Organoid_Counter
 Uses a segmentation NN to count organoids in brightfield images.

-Test the model on our [Huggingface Space!](https://huggingface.co/spaces/ReyaLabColumbia/OrganoidCounter)
+Test the web app on our [Huggingface Space!](https://huggingface.co/spaces/ReyaLabColumbia/OrganoidCounter)

+Note: The program works the same way as a web app, but the installable program here should run faster, is capable of analyzing entire groups of folders at the click of a button, and you can select any model.
+Therefore, we recommend installing this github program for heavy use.

 Fine-tuned on custom data from the following segmentation NN: https://huggingface.co/nvidia/segformer-b3-finetuned-cityscapes-1024-1024